Nullptr-Studios/Fight-Night-Finale/design/gdd.md

 Set within the intense and unpredictable confines of a high-stakes television show, the protagonist’s singular goal is to emerge victorious and claim a life-changing prize of $50 million.
 This is in itself the basis of the narrative; a high-stakes game show wherein the only rule is the survival of the fittest.

 However, as the layers of the competition unravel, so too does the truth behind the show, making the stakes more personal — and dangerous —  than initially anticipated.
-For The Presenter and his show are far more sinister in their intensions than initially seemed to be, peeling away layer by layer as the player goes further in into the dark and twisted reality of this so called "show".
+For The Presenter and his show are far more sinister in their intentions than initially seemed to be, peeling away layer by layer as the player goes further in into the dark and twisted reality of this so called "show".

-Recruiting a variety of scum he deems expendable, The Presenter utilizes a carefully crafted mask to create a worthy staging ground, serving as an expansion of his ideals, wherein he crushes the hopes and dreams of many a challenger in the goal of recruiting them under his one true goal.

-Recognizing only those who reach him as equals, he silently grows his vile empire, readying for something truly sinister in the event that the Player fails to stop him.
-Whatever his plan may be, is a secret only those privy to his respect are ever able to hear.
-Should his proposal be rejected, may the lord have mercy on his enemies...
+Having uncovered the truth—that the grand prize was nothing more than a lie—the protagonist's final challenge becomes a fight for survival.
+No longer just a contestant, they tear through the ranks of those who orchestrate the show, cutting down everyone standing in their way.
+At the heart of it all awaits The Presenter, the mastermind behind the deception.
+In one last, brutal confrontation, the protagonist must defeat him, escape the facility, and reclaim what was rightfully promised.

 ## Art

-When it comes to the Art Style of the game, FNFE utilizes a simple yet deliberately nostalgic and imperfect pixel art aesthetic, choosing to opt for a low-pixel look which further immerses players into its otherwise visually striking, 1980's inspired world; blending retro-futurism, realism and bizarre comedic elements in a an almost surreal atmosphere oozing with nostalgia.
+When it comes to the Art Style of the game, FNF utilizes a simple yet deliberately nostalgic and imperfect pixel art aesthetic, choosing to opt for a low-pixel look which further immerses players into its otherwise visually striking, 1980's inspired world; blending retro-futurism, realism and bizarre comedic elements in a an almost surreal atmosphere oozing with nostalgia.
 It engages players though vibrant visuals mixed with an unconventional tone, exploring its aesthetic mainly through environmental storytelling.

 It relies on detailed backdrops and interactive element to convey its narrative, capturing the appeal and charm of retro gaming with a modern twist, drawing players further and further into its quirky, high-stakes world.
 The single level is rooted in the high-energy ambiance of a casino merged with the chaos of a TV studio, providing a dynamic and memorable setting that enhances the game’s identity.